-This conceptual and algebra based analytical course is an introduction to the science of physics.
-Topics explored include kinematics, forces, momentum, energy, and rotational motion.
-Students will be challenged by the exploration of mathematical relationships, and will be taught to solve complex problems.
+This conceptual and algebra based analytical course is an Honors Physics introduction to the science of physics.
+Topics explored include 1.0 credit kinematics, forces, momentum, energy, and rotational motion.
+Full year Students will be challenged by the exploration of mathematical relationships, and will be taught to solve complex problems.
 The laboratory component of the course provides hands-on experiences to enhance understanding of each physical property.
 Students will also complete build projects based on the concepts covered.
 Upon successful completion of this course, students will be prepared for the first semester of a college-level introductory physics course, including Advanced Physics, and will have a new appreciation for the physical properties found in everything.
 Prerequisite: Candidates for this course must have completed Algebra II.
 Concurrent enrollment in Pre-Calculus or higher is recommended.